The Nest

 BOM stands for “back on the market” in real estate and is a common acronym used by real estate agents.
 As the name suggests, a listing BOM is available after a written offer or contract falls through.

-Because the sale didn’t go through, the seller had to reject the terms of the offer by default, which led to the house returning for sale.
-If a property is back on the market, there is no kick-out clause, which means that the owner is entertaining new offers.
+Because the sale didn’t go through, the seller was forced to reject the terms of the offer by default, which resulted in the house being returned to the market for sale.
+If a property is back on the market without a kick-out clause, it means the owner is entertaining new offers.

 There are two causes.